hyunju-jung/ITCZ-diagnostic/README.md

 | $M_u$                 | Convective updraft mass flux                |
 | $\epsilon_p$          | Precipitation efficiency                    |

-The core script is `itcz-tools/KE_framework_full.py`, but all input variables have to be specificied.
+The core script is `itcz-tools/KE_framework_full.py`, but all input variables have to be specified.
 Currently, the code is not flexible.